Somayyah/Somayyah/README.md

 ### Hi there 👋

-I'm Somayyah, a software developer and a DevOps engineer who's pasionate about linux, languages and art.
+I'm Somayyah from :jordan:, a software developer and a DevOps engineer who's pasionate about linux, languages and art.
 I'm here to give back to the development community that I love!!

 - :hugs: Pronouns: She, Her